...

 Explore the Kerama Islands With a Guided Tour

-If you prefer a guide to introduce you to the charms of the Kerama Islands, how about joining one of the below tours?
+If you prefer a guide to introduce you to the charms of the Kerama Islands, how about joining one of the following tours?

 How to Get to Aka Island